IBM-Cloud/terraform-provider-ibm/website/docs/r/logs-router_tenant.html.markdown

 * `name` - (Required, String) The name for this tenant.
 The name is regionally unique across all tenants in the account.
   * Constraints: The maximum length is `35` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-z,A-Z,0-9,-,.]/`.
+* `region` - (Required, Forces new resource, String) The region to create the tenant.
+  * Constraints: The value must match one of the available regions.
+For a list of regions, see the available [IBM Cloud Logs Router Endpoints](https://cloud.ibm.com/docs/logs-router?topic=logs-router-locations).
 * `targets` - (Required, List) List of targets.
   * Constraints: The maximum length is `2` items.
 The minimum length is `1` item.
 Nested schema for **targets**:
-	* `log_sink_crn` - (Optional, String) Cloud resource name of the log-sink target instance.
+	* `log_sink_crn` - (Required, String) Cloud resource name of the log-sink target instance.
 	  * Constraints: The maximum length is `256` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-z,A-Z,0-9,:,-]/`.
 	* `name` - (Optional, String) The name for this tenant target.
 The name is unique across all targets for this tenant.
 	  * Constraints: The maximum length is `35` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-z,A-Z,0-9,-,.]/`.
-	* `parameters` - (Optional, List) List of properties returned from a successful list operation for a log-sink of type IBM Log Analysis (logdna).
+	* `parameters` - (Required, List) List of properties returned from a successful list operation for a log-sink of type IBM Log Analysis (logdna).
 	Nested schema for **parameters**:
 		* `host` - (Required, String) Host name of the log-sink.
 		  * Constraints: The maximum length is `256` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-z,A-Z,0-9,-,.]/`.